YOUR STORY BEGINS WITH A MILESTONE

 Difficulty: High

-ITINERARY: Consists of 16 days - 15 in the mountains.
+ITINERARY: It consists of 16 days - 15 in the mountains.

-The camps will be marked with their names and corresponding altitudes (in meters) to give a better idea of the ascent.
-We recommend previous experience before participating in this activity.
+The campsites will be accompanied by their name and corresponding altitude (in meters) to give you a better idea of the ascent.
+We recommend having some prior experience before undertaking this activity.

 Previous day: Day 1 in the city.

-In the morning, we'll meet at your accommodation and check your mountain gear.
-We'll accompany you to rental equipment if necessary.
-We'll spend the night in the mountains, at 2,500 meters above sea level.
+In the morning, we will meet at your accommodation and check your mountaineering equipment.
+If necessary, we will accompany you to rent equipment.
+Overnight in the mountains, at Penitentes (2500 meters).

-The meeting and end point of the expedition will be in the city of Mendoza.
+The meeting point and end point of the expedition will be in the city of Mendoza.

 Day 01: Horcones (2990 mts) / Confluencia (3390 mts)

-We enter the Aconcagua Provincial Park and head to our first camp.
+We enter Aconcagua Provincial Park and head to our first campsite.

-Acclimatization day, from Confluence we will go to the viewpoint of the south wall, Plaza Francia to return to Confluence
+Acclimatization day, from Confluencia we will go to the viewpoint of the south wall, Plaza Francia to return to Confluencia

-After a heavy day of trekking, we headed to the second largest base camp in the world!
+A long day of trekking as we head to the second largest base camp in the world!

-A day of rest and recovery from the previous days, we'll use this day to organize team portage and logistics.
-Rehydrate.
+A day of rest and recovery from the previous days.
+We'll use this day to organize team transport and logistics.
+Stay hydrated.

-We will ascend Bonete Hill.
+We will ascend Cerro Bonete.
 Overnight at base camp.

 Day 06: Rest in Plaza de Mulas

-A day of rest and recovery from the previous days, we'll use this day to reorganize the team's portage and logistics.
-It's important to hydrate.
+A day of rest and recovery from the previous days.
+We'll use this day to reorganize team supplies and logistics.
+Stay hydrated.

 Day 07: Plaza de Mulas to Canada (5050)

-The group leaves base camp and moves to Canada, night in Canada.
+The group leaves base camp and travels to Canada, overnight in Canada.

 Day 08: Canada to Condor's Nest (5560)